Due to server maintenance, the MERLIN Catalog will not be available on Thursday, March 30.

 The trials for both resources end on and include April 5th, 2017.

-Check out the newest database we have available through MU Libraries: Independent Voices!
+Check out the newest database provided as a benefit of our membership in the Center for Research Libraries: Independent Voices!
 Explore how feminists, dissident GIs, right-wing press and many other groups used their creativity to make their voices heard in the latter half of the 20th century!
 Entries are full text PDFs.
 The database is easy to browse both by title and by date.
 Several collections have also been compiled into series.
 Dates covered are 1950-2015.

 Tips and Tricks: When browsing by date, you can use the calendar view to see when other publications occured in relation to the one you're looking for!

 The University Libraries are finalizing the previously announced 1.2 million dollar reduction to our collections expenditures for FY17.
 More information about the need for this spending reduction and how we identified potential savings can be found at – University Libraries – FY17 Collections Budget Update.
 Lists of titles to be canceled are included in the Update.
 We have added the lists of titles that will no longer be part of our Sage, Springer (added March 1) and Wiley packages.